YouTube shooter identified as disgruntled user of site

 She embedded videos from the biggest YouTubers on the platform on the site, including massive creator Casey Neistat.
 In them, they talk about the YouTube "Ad-apocalypse" where many users are seeing massive dips in traffic, subscriber count loss, and de-monetization of videos.

-Neistat has more than 9,000,000 subscribers and made a famous video about the YouTube ad revenue scare for creators.
+Neistat has more than 9,000,000 subscribers and made a famous video about the YouTube ad revenue share for creators.

 It appears that Aghdam was disgruntled by the changes in the YouTube platform.
 She wrote on her website, "Be aware!
 Dictatorship exists in all countries but with different tactics!
 They only care for personal and short-term profits and do anything to reach their goals even by fooling simple-minded people, hiding the truth, manipulating science and everything, putting public mental and physical health at risk, abusing non-human animals, polluting the environment, destroying family values, promoting materialism and sexual degeneration in the name of freedom and turning people into programmed robots!"